GeeksOps/GeekBot/README.md

 # GeekBot

 ## Overview

 The **GeekBot** is a Telegram bot built using Go Lang that integrates with the GeekOps community group to enhance user interaction and community engagement.

 It is designed to authenticate new members, automate moderation tasks, reward active participants, and foster a friendly and constructive environment ...

-## Features and Functionalities:
+## Features and Functionalities

 1. New Member Verification
     - The bot will implement a check to determine if a new member is a bot or a human, using CAPTCHA-based challenges or interaction-based verification methods.